sgoldenlab/simba/docs/third_party_annot_new.md

 * Please make sure that the FPS of the imported video [registered in the video_info.csv file](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario1.md#step-3-set-video-parameters) and the video annotated in the third-party tool are identical - otherwise SimBA may get the frame numbers jumbled up.

+* The imported annotations into SimBA **has to have START and STOP** demarcations.
+This means that behaviors coded BORIS or NOLDUS tools as `POINT` events will be discarded by SimBA during importation.
+We discard these as we cannot build classifiers around events that are only present for a single frame, as is the case with `POINT` events.

 * To pair the video names as recorded in SimBA with the video names as recorded in the annotation tools, SimBA will look at different places depending on the annotation tool:
 - BORIS: The file-name (excluding the file-path) in the `Media file path` column.
 - DEEPETHOGRAM: The annotation file filename.